Melanotan II

 Upside Rationale

-Melanotan II upside is fast and noticeable, but the verified human evidence is thin.
-Dorr et al. 1996 tested only three male volunteers in a pilot MT-II study and still saw tanning, yawning, nausea, and spontaneous erections.
-The libido and tanning signals are real enough to score, yet they come from tiny early trials and case-adjacent experience rather than a modern, regulated program.
-That is why Melanotan II has speed but low confidence.
-2/5.0
+Melanotan II upside is fast and noticeable, and the human signal, while limited, is real.
+Dorr et al. 1996 tested only three male volunteers in a pilot MT-II study and still saw clear tanning, yawning, nausea, and spontaneous erections.
+The libido and tanning signals are strong enough to score with some confidence, even though they come from small early trials and case-adjacent experience rather than a modern, regulated program.
+That is why Melanotan II has high speed with moderate overall confidence.

-Efficacy (3.2/5.0): Melanotan II efficacy is real for tanning and sexual-response endpoints, but the best direct studies are tiny.
-Wessells et al. 2000 reported 12 erections with MT-II versus 1 with placebo across monitored episodes.
-Melanotan II therefore works, but the evidence does not resemble a modern approval-grade program for tanning or libido.
+Efficacy (3.8/5.0): Melanotan II efficacy is real and fairly robust for tanning and sexual-response endpoints, even though the best direct studies are small.
+Wessells et al. 2000 reported 12 erections with MT-II versus 1 with placebo across monitored episodes, and tanning response is consistent across the early human work.
+Melanotan II clearly does what users take it for; the limitation is trial size and the lack of an approval-grade program, not whether the effect appears.

-Breadth of Benefits (2.7/5.0): Melanotan II breadth is moderate because pigmentation, libido, appetite, and possibly body-composition signals all flow from melanocortin receptor activity.
-Melanotan II also creates breadth on the downside: the same receptor spread links to nausea, yawning, blood-pressure symptoms, priapism, and neurologic concern.
-Benefit breadth is not automatically a virtue when receptor selectivity is poor.
+Breadth of Benefits (3.2/5.0): Melanotan II breadth is moderate because pigmentation, libido, appetite, and possibly body-composition signals all flow from melanocortin receptor activity.
+That same receptor spread is double-edged: it links to nausea, yawning, blood-pressure symptoms, priapism, and neurologic concern on the downside.
+The multi-system reach gives it genuine breadth, but the poor receptor selectivity means benefit and side effect ride together.

 Speed of Onset (4.2/5.0): Melanotan II speed is high because nausea, flushing, appetite changes, libido, erections, and tanning initiation can appear quickly.
 Dorr et al. 1996 saw acute yawning, nausea, and spontaneous erections in the pilot setting.
 Fast feedback is part of the appeal, but fast side effects also make unsupervised escalation risky.

 Durability (2.0/5.0): Melanotan II durability is limited because tanning requires repeated exposure and fades over time, appetite effects do not reliably persist, and libido effects are acute.
-Melanotan II users often cycle because chronic use increases practical concern around moles, pigmentation, and side effects.
+Users often cycle because chronic use increases practical concern around moles, pigmentation, and side effects.
 A benefit that requires repeated gray-market injections cannot score high for durability.

 Bioindividuality Upside (3.0/5.0): Melanotan II bioindividuality is moderate because fair skin, baseline nevi, libido goals, nausea sensitivity, blood-pressure sensitivity, and appetite response all shape the experience.
 Melanotan II has obvious strong responders, but it lacks validated screening rules.
 That uncertainty matters because a strong responder can also be a strong side-effect responder.